 Place cuff 1 – 2 cm above elbow (roughly 1 middle finger + index finger).
 Turn the palm of your left hand upward.
 Pull to wrap the arm cuff.

-Cuff should not be too tight the index and middle finger should fit under the cuff with little difficulty.
+The cuff should not be too tight, and the index and middle finger should fit under the cuff with little difficulty.
 Lightly open the palm facing upwards and place your elbow on the table so that the center of the arm cuff is at the heart level.

 Blood Pressure Meter Buying Guide

-Choosing a monitor: Whichever home vital sign monitor you choose, it’s vital that you simply ensure it’s labeled as being ‘clinically validated’ by the British Hypertension Society.
+Choosing a monitor: Whichever home vital sign monitor you choose, you must ensure it is being ‘clinically validaclinicallyhe Brits by Hypertension Society.

-This is often a guarantee that the equipment has been thoroughly tested which you’ll believe the accuracy of its readings.
+This is often a guarantee that the equipment has been thoroughly tested, which will ensure the accuracy of its readings.

-You may find it easier to use a totally automated or digital monitor.
-For consistently accurate readings, choose a machine that measures vital signs within the upper arm instead of a finger or your wrist.
+You may find it easier to use an automated or digital monitor.
+Choose a machine that measures vital signs within the upper arm instead of a finger or your wrist for consistently accurate readings.

-Prices vary and you’ll pay more for equipment with more features like a built-in memory.
-However helpful these additional features could seem, remember they’re conditionally necessary.
+Prices vary, and you pay more for equipment with features like built-in memory.
+However helpful these additional features could seem, remember that they are unconditionally necessary.

-You only need an honest machine that you simply can afford, and pen and paper to require your readings.
+You only need an honest machine and pen and paper to require your readings.

 Monitor Maintenance